This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 6. Colored Feather Boas Sunglasses Party Set

-If your group photo game needs a step up, this set delivers exactly that.
-You get 6 feather boas and 6 matching heart-shaped sunglasses — each boa stretching a solid 6.56 feet — in vibrant, coordinating colors that photograph beautifully.
+Want coordinated looks without the planning headache?
+This set hands you exactly that.
+You get 6 turkey feather boas and 6 matching heart-shaped sunglasses — each boa stretching 6.56 feet — in six vibrant, coordinating colors that photograph beautifully together.

 |---|---|